 Family and family influences are interwoven into all dimensions of human experience, as opposed to the assumption that the family functions in isolated, private contexts.
 These influences can almost always be found when one asks “the family question” of any given social or historical experience.

-2. Strong families and stable family life are essential to individual and social well-being.
+2. Strong families are essential to individual and social well-being

 Family relationships connect and bind generations together and provide meaning and belonging in life.
 They are also the primary relationships and first bonds that form a powerful connection between generations through the combined lineage of a father and a mother.